Baji Rao II: In popular culture

 The Marathi historical novelist N. S. Inamdar wrote two novels that focus on the career of Bajirao II, presenting a perspective that contrasts with traditional historical portrayals.
 Inamdar depicts him as a ruler who faced personal and political challenges, including being imprisoned in childhood for a crime allegedly committed by his mother, Anandibai, and taking up the role of Peshwa without a solid understanding of politics.

 The first novel, Jhep (1963), is based on the life of Trimbakji Dengle, a guard of the Peshwa who rose to become his chief minister (Karbhari).
 Trimbakji helped Baji Rao II restore the Peshwai, or Peshwa rule, after the Second Anglo-Maratha War, and attempted to form a coalition with some kings to resist British rule.
-He was falsely implicated in the murder of Gangadhar Shastri, chief minister of the Gaekwad, and arrested.
+He was implicated in the murder of Gangadhar Shastri, chief minister of the Gaekwad, and arrested.
 The Peshwa considered starting a war to secure Trimbakji's release, but Trimbakji advised him to wait for a more opportune moment.

 The second novel, Mantravegala (1969), serves as a continuation of Jhep.
 While Jhep focuses primarily on Trimbakji's personal life, Mantravegala explores Baji Rao II's experiences between 1817 and 1818, encompassing the Third Anglo-Maratha War.
 In the novel, he is depicted as frustrated with British interference in Maratha affairs and secretly planning to resist them.
 He arranges the release of Trimbakji from British imprisonment without acknowledging his involvement to Mountstuart Elphinstone.
 During this period, some Maratha chieftains support the Pindaris, who harass British territories.
 Baji Rao II is unable to prevent them, leading to escalation into the Anglo-Maratha conflict.
 The narrative portrays his early military successes and eventual defeat by the British, culminating in his exile to Bithur.
 Inamdar's work highlights his personal struggles, including his resentment of the British, reflections on past political decisions such as refusing to ally with Yashwantrao Holkar, his sorrow over the loss of his children, and his emotional farewell to Trimbakji.